Steps to Legally Remove Squatters in Texas

 Key points for landlords:

-- Anti-Squatting Laws: Texas enforces strong laws against unauthorized occupancy.
+- Anti-Squatting Laws: There is a strict Texas law on unauthorized occupancy.

 - Eviction Process: Evicting squatters means following legal steps, starting with an unlawful detainer action.